 Jarrell had been in the shopping center’s parking lot and observed Mrs. Still exiting the grocery store with her packages.
 When she placed her bags in the car and entered the front seat, he opened the passenger door, slipped into the seat, and showed her the pistol he was carrying.
 Based on the information provided in his confession and the retracing of steps Jarrell provided investigators, police could establish a timeline.

 He forced Still to drive around to Nash Street, by the old Hooper-Renick gym, and out to Scenic Highway when he made her turn left and travel to New Hope Road and down to the secluded Tribble Mill Road area.

-The car had been left where the road was blocked, and soon they heard a car horn.
+The car had been left in a manner that was blocking the road, and soon they heard a car horn.
 Jarrell moved the vehicle and returned to Still’s location.
 He instructed her to walk further into the woods.
 He said she looked like she would run, so he shot her.
+He next took investigators to where he had buried the pistol and where he had left her car.
 He shared with the officers that he had thrown her belongings from the car as he drove away from the scene.
 Searchers later recovered those items.
-He next took investigators to the site where he had buried the pistol and to where he had left her car.

 Attorney James Venable